 One of the most popular diving spots in the United States

-Witness colorful hot air balloons flying over the white sand dunes close to Alamogordo
+Witness colorful hot air balloons against the picturesque backdrop

 New Mexico's largest walk-through holiday lights show